 - Seeing: <1".2-1".4 (depending on τ0).
 The optical (V-band) seeing at the position of the sky at which the telescope is pointing, Transparency: SPHERE's adaptive optics system SAXO has been shown to be tolerant to THIN conditions, so user should only request photometric (PHO) or clear (CLR) conditions only for programmes requiring absolute flux measurements. - 2.
 Moon illumination and angular distance: SPHERE's small field of view and pixel scale is such that observations are not sensitive to the moon illumination.
 The angular distance, however, is recommended to be > 30° because of the VLT active optics. - 3.
 Airmass: Considering the maximum compensable atmospheric dispersion by ADCs, pointing is restricted to $z < 60^{\circ}$ (airmass < 2). - 4.
 Sidereal time: Observing close to meridian is strongly recommended for ADI performance as it yields more field rotation and also PSF stability.
 To ensure this, the sidereal time constraints should be used.
-However, for dec < -50° or dec > 0° the field rotates quite uniformly with hour angle (see Figure 27), and lax sidereal time constraints are recommended.
+However, for dec < -50° or dec > 0° the field rotates quite uniformly with hour angle (see Figure 28), and lax sidereal time constraints are recommended. - 5.
+Declination constraints: targets with declinations between -27:40:00 and -21:35:00 cannot be observed during the meridian passage. - 6.
+Twilight constraint: In general, SPHERE OBs can be done in twilight, and thus relaxing this constraint is strongly recommended.

-Figure 27: Rotation of field relative to orientation at meridian crossing for targets at different declinations (dotted and dashed lines), for pupil stabilized observations.
+Figure 28: Rotation of field relative to orientation at meridian crossing for targets at different declinations (dotted and dashed lines), for pupil stabilized observations.

 ESO will consider an OB as successfully executed if all the conditions in the constraint set are fulfilled.
 OBs executed under conditions marginally outside constraints by no more than 10% of the specified value will not be scheduled for re-execution.
 Unlike other Adaptive Optics-assisted instruments on Paranal, the image quality of observation conducted in service-mode will be classified according to the seeing constraint only.
-Once more experience is gained with the instrument performance under a wide range of observing conditions, this situation will change, and Strehl or contrast will be introduced as a formal observing constraint for SPHERE..
+Once more experience is gained with the instrument performance under a wide range of observing conditions, this situation will change, and Strehl or contrast will be introduced as a formal observing constraint for SPHERE.
 SPHERE has been verified to provide optimal performance under stable temperature conditions.
 Moreover, critical components are sensitive to temperature and humidity.
 For these reasons, the observatory reserves the right to interrupt observations if conditions put the instrument or the quality of the data in jeopardy.
 For instance: